-Preparing the pudding is as simple as can be.
+Preparing the dairy free chocolate pudding is as simple as can be.
 Whisk all ingredients (except vanilla) together in a saucepan and heat on the stove top.
-When using cornstarch, you want to bring the mixture to a boil and then simmer while stirring constantly for 1 minute until it the pudding thickens.
+When using cornstarch, you want to bring the mixture to a boil and then simmer while stirring constantly for 1 minute until it the chocolate pudding thickens.

 Tapioca starch and arrowroot powder are effective thickeners at lower temperatures already.
 Stirring often, heat the liquid until it is thickened enough.
 Usually just before boiling.

-Once the pudding is thickened, just stir in the vanilla extract and fill the pudding into serving bowls.
+Once the healthy chocolate pudding has thickened, just stir in the vanilla extract and fill into serving bowls.
 You can chill it, but I LOVE warm pudding!

-And if it weren’t for the caffeine it cocoa powder I would even let Olivia have some of this pudding.
-Maybe I have to come up with a vanilla version for her?
+And if it weren’t for the caffeine in cocoa powder I would even let Olivia have some of this paleo chocolate pudding.
+Maybe I have to come up with a vegan vanilla pudding version for her?

 - 3 cups (710 ml) coconut milk (or any other dairy-free milk like almond or cashew)